Miami police chief being fired after 6 months on the job

 Carollo, the most vocal politician opposing Acevedo’s leadership, scrutinized an older photo where the police chief was seen using a “white power” hand gesture similar to the OK hand sign, saying a Miami officer was relieved of duty by Acevedo after being accused of using the same gesture.

-Carollo and another commissioner are also scrutinizing damage seen on Acevedo’s SUV they claim was not properly reported.
+Carollo and another commissioner are also scrutinizing damage seen on Acevedo’s SUV, which they claim was not properly reported.
 They say that was similar to the incident that led to Acevedo’s firing of the husband and wife police officers.

 Assistant Police Chief Manny Morales will take over as interim chief while the city searches for a permanent replacement.